pegasys-fi/docs/docs/contracts/v3/reference/Deployments.md

 # Wrapped Native Token Addresses

-The Uniswap Protocol supports trading of ERC20 tokens.
-In order to swap a native asset like ETH (or MATIC on Polygon), the Uniswap protocol wraps these assets in an ERC20 wrapped native token contract.
+The Pegasys Protocol supports trading of ERC20 tokens.
+In order to swap a native asset like ETH (or MATIC on Polygon), the Pegasys protocol wraps these assets in an ERC20 wrapped native token contract.
 The protocol uses the following WETH9 addresses on Ethereum and WMATIC addresses on Polygon.

 | Network          | ChainId  | Wrapped Native Token | Address                                      |
 | ---------------- | -------- | --------------------- | -------------------------------------------- |